 Hive Queen: there are several Keriag hives, each with its own Queen.
 These Queens, however, are not solely connected to their own hive, but instead connected to the Queens and Keriags of the other hives.
 This is to such an extent that when one Queen is poisoned by Macaan, the others immediately agree to a lifetime of slavery, as losing one Queen would be like losing an arm for them.

 Identity Amnesia: Act Three begins in the depths of a desert mine, following the viewpoint of an enslaved worker by the name of Mi'atte.
 As the days wear on, strange items start to inexplicably appear in her quarters.
 The unfamiliar fragmented memories eventually compel her to remember and mouth out a name to herself in the mirror: Kia.

-La Résistance: the group of Parakka who fight against Macaan's empire.
+La Résistance: Parakka.
+The only form of real resistance against Macaan's empire.

 Mirror Scare: the Jachyra actually travel through mirrors, and as such there are numerous scares with one coming out of a reflective surface.